 04-15-2021: 2) After some use, the joint between the exhalation tube and the mask got loose, so I hot-glued it also, after sanding and cleaning the area (see picture).

 03-25-2021: Intercom with automatic volume control (AVC): Boom!
 Ready to go into the box.
 The Flying Spaghetti Monster (i.e., the first build) is getting kicked out.
-This will become the canonical version of the project if it passes field testing. <03-30-2021: It passed.>
+This will become the canonical version of the project if it passes field testing. <PS 03-30-2021: It passed.> <PS 04-23-2021: The AVC upgrade yielded a vast improvement in intelligibility, but speaking clearly and slowly and getting the volume control setting right are still important.
+I am now a firm believer in AVCs.>

 03-22-2021: The AVC-augmented intercom circuit is finished and working.
 Will post diagram soon.
 The blue button cuts in the AVC function so that I can easily tell if this function is working.